-Program Activities and Description Budget Amount and Sources Timeline project is currently underway and new activities are expected to launch in 2023.
-As appropriate and in coordination with the MTC Legislative and Public Affairs (LPA) team, BAHFA may advocate for tenant protections and homelessness prevention support in alignment with other programs and priorities - with a particular emphasis on securing new funding.
+Program Activities and Description Budget Amount and Sources Timeline State and Federal Advocacy As appropriate and in coordination with the MTC Legislative and Public Affairs (LPA) team, BAHFA may advocate for tenant protections and homelessness prevention support in alignment with other programs and priorities - with a particular emphasis on securing new funding.
 MTC and BAHFA staff time and other administrative costs.
-2022-2032 Using findings from the 2023-24 tenant protections study, develop an RFP for pilot program(s) to help jurisdictions test strategies to: 1) Improve eviction outcomes for tenants in pre-eviction and eviction proceedings.
+2022-2032 Tenant Protection Pilot Program(s) Using findings from the 2023-24 tenant protections study, develop an RFP for pilot program(s) to help jurisdictions test strategies to: 1) Improve eviction outcomes for tenants in pre-eviction and eviction proceedings.
 2) Increase tenant knowledge of existing rights and responsibilities.
-Exact scope to be determined pending research outcomes and funding Total Cost: To launch one pilot program, BAHFA anticipates a budget of \$2M annually for 5 years, requiring at least \$10M to begin a program.
+Exact scope to be determined pending research outcomes and funding availability.
+Based on the costs of other regional programs, BAHFA estimates a cost of a pilot program at \$2-4M annually.
+Total Cost: To launch one pilot program, BAHFA anticipates a budget of \$2M annually for 5 years, requiring at least \$10M to begin a program.
 Sources: Revenue from lending programs projected to be up to \$2M per year after the initial start-up years.
+Private funds to be determined.
+2025-2032 Homelessness Prevention Systems Integration Pilot For any jurisdiction seeking assistance to make changes to, or improvements in, integrating health, housing, and homelessness program delivery, BAHFA will 2024 GO bond (if statewide amendment also approved): A minimum of \$5M annually.
 2025-2032